Maurice Price

 Maurice Price (born September 11, 1985) is an American former professional football wide receiver who played for the Calgary Stampeders and Ottawa Redblacks of the Canadian Football League (CFL).
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2007.
 He played college football at Charleston Southern.

 Price was also a member of the New England Patriots, San Francisco 49ers, Baltimore Ravens, Florida Tuskers, Washington Redskins, and Tampa Bay Buccaneers.

-Early years
+Early life

 Price attended Olympia High School in Orlando, Florida and was a student and a letterwinner in football.
 In football, he was a three-year letterwinner, and as a senior, he was a first-team All-County selection and a second-team All-Central Florida selection.
 As a junior at Charleston Southern University he led the nation in receptions with 103 passes caught.
 Price then entered the NFL draft pool, skipping his senior season.
 He impressed many teams with his extraordinary athletic ability which included over 11 feet in the broad jump and over 40 inches in the vertical leap.